-White tea is highly versatile and can be brewed in many ways using different tea wares, even with your daily drinking cup.
+White tea is highly versatile and can be brewed in many ways using different tea wares, even with your daily drinking cup which is why our whole leaf white teas can be enjoyed in pyramid tea bags all for your convenience.
 From the simplest to more elaborate brewing methods, try them all out to discover the joy of brewing a cup of good taste, refreshing white tea.

 The most convenient way to enjoy white tea is to steep one pyramid tea bag in a cup of hot water of about 90 to 100 degree celsius for 3 to 5 minutes.
 Subsequently, add hot water again and let the teabag steep for 5 to 10 minutes for the 2nd and 3rd brews.